Loky-Coffee/libft/README.md

 - `ft_error`: Display an error message to the standard error output.
 - `ft_is_min_nbr`: Check if a string represents the minimum possible integer.
 - `ft_is_max_nbr`: Check if a string represents the maximum possible integer.
+- `ft_bits_to_char`: Convert a sequence of bits into a char character.
+- `ft_char_to_bits`: Convert a char character into a sequence of bits.
+- `ft_is_max_nbr`: Check if a string represents the maximum possible integer value.
+- `ft_is_min_nbr`: Check if a string represents the minimum possible integer value.
+- `ft_printf`: A custom implementation of the printf function for formatted output.
 For detailed descriptions of each function, see their respective source code files.

 ## Usage